 Eligible applicants are nonprofit 501(c)(3) organizations and government agencies that serve Bismarck, Mandan and surrounding communities in Burleigh and Morton Counties.
 Each organization may submit only one application and it must be for a specific project.

 Nonprofit organizations that support the citizens of Bismarck, Mandan, and the surrounding communities are encouraged to apply for a grant.
 Organizations must be a 501(c)(3) or government entity.

 How to Apply

 This will be a multi-step process.
 Applicants are required to submit a letter of intent by July 1 for consideration.
 The Advisory Committee will review projects and narrow the list of candidates.
-Those selected to move on will be asked to provide a full proposal by September 1.
-The winning BisMan SuperGrant project will be announced on or around October 1.
-All materials must be submitted online starting April 1.
-(The online process is still in development.
-Please check back here after March 1 for the link.)
+Those selected to move on will be asked to provide a full proposal by September 1 and may be invited to give a short presentation and interview.
+The winning BisMan SuperGrant project will be announced on or around October 15.

 Past Grant Recipients

 Bismarck Art & Galleries Association

 Ronald McDonald House Charities of Bismarck